 Dogra was guarding another Talon Unit: Rover, one of its engines.
-Not a lot of use while the Talon is embedded in the ground, but obviously we’d need it in the long run.
+Not very useful while the Talon is embedded in the ground, but obviously we’d need it in the long run.
 We took the Unit and returned to Elan, where Granny rewarded us for Lara’s rescue with the Dive spell, which we could use to search for shipwrecks and visit Muu, the underwater city north of Elan.
-In Muu we found some equipment that would soon be outdated by Muu in the Present, but also an “Ifram” seed, which we could use to plant a talking tree in a patch of “Ripesoil” near the South Cave.
+In Muu we found some equipment that would (largely) soon be outdated by Muu in the Present, but also an “Ifram” seed, which we could use to plant a talking tree in a patch of “Ripesoil” near the South Cave.
 This accomplished, we headed back to the Talon and returned to the Present, where the party arbitrarily dumped Lara off with the Elder in Dharm, even though she expressed no desire to go there, he no desire to keep her, and we the players no desire to let her go.
 And that’s the end of her storyline!
 The party just chucks her aside, she shows up with one line of dialogue later in the Future, and we enter the single longest period in the game where you lack a Guest party member.

 We started this period by searching for shipwrecks, both one from the Past and the two that had been scuttled since.
 We also visited modern Muu to peruse its wares.
 This included powerful weapon, armour and magic upgrades designed to deplete your wallet, including some gauntlets and greaves likely three or four levels higher than the ones you’re wearing!
-The most interesting upgrade in town was Elixirs, easily available in this game and able to revive party members from death.
+The most interesting upgrade in town was Elixirs, easily available in this game from this point on, and able to revive party members from death.
 Pretty expensive at this early point in the game, however.
 Unfortunately, Muu had contracted Lae’s infection, and was slowly turning into a town of WaterHags.